 S4, also known as Andarine, was developed for the treatment of muscle wasting, osteoporosis, and benign prostatic hypertrophy .
 In a rat model, 1.6mg/kg bodyweight has been shown to significantly increase bone mineral density, lean mass and body composition.
 3mg/kg/day demonstrated significant increases in muscle mass [1, 2].
 In the ovariectomized rat model for osteoporosis, 3 and 10mg/kg/day were administered for 8 weeks and both groups showed improvements in whole body and trabecular bone mineral density, cortical content, and decreased body fat .
 Primary culture of bone marrow osteoprogenitor cells showed that S4 was more anabolic than DHT for promoting osteoblast formation, further confirming its anabolic potential in bone tissue [1, 3].

 Partial agonists like S4, in the presence of full agonists like Testosterone or DHT can behave as competitive antagonists depending on the tissue .
 S4 has been shown to decrease prostate weight with similar efficacy to 5mg/kg finasteride without affecting levator ani muscles.
 This suggests that SARMS may be an ideal candidate for reducing prostate size much like SERMs are used to decrease breast tissue .
-S4 was ultimately abandoned in clinical trials because subjects administered higher doses experienced some blurred vision at night accompanied by a yellowish tint.
+S4 was ultimately abandoned in clinical trials because subjects administered higher doses experienced blurred vision at night accompanied by a yellowish vision tint during the day.

-1. Increases muscles mass and bone mineral density
+1. Increased muscles mass and bone mineral density

-3. Potential to protect the prostate gland from hypertrophy
+3. Potential to protect the prostate gland from androgens like Testosterone and DHT

 1. Hott JL, Borkman RF (November 1989).
 “The non-fluorescence of 4-fluorotryptophan”.
 The Biochemical Journal.
 264 (1): 297–9. doi:10.1124/jpet.102.040840.
 PMC 1133577.
 PMID 2604714